 I spent many hours of my surgical career treating patients who were admitted through the emergency room, and I treated them for a multitude of acute and serious problems.
-It has been more than 10 years since I retired from my surgical practice, but I still experience some anxiety when a hear an ambulance siren, and reflexively think that I might soon be getting a call to the ER.
-Some of my angst in those days was in thinking I would have to provide emergency care to a family member or a close friend, which occasionally happened.
+It has been more than twenty years since I retired from my surgical practice, but I still experience some anxiety when a hear an ambulance siren, and reflexively think that I might soon be getting a call to the ER.
+Some of my angst in those days was thinking I would have to provide emergency care to a family member or a close friend, which occasionally happened.
 That is the reality of practicing medicine in a small community.

-Four emergency personnel were attending the injured man; starting IV’s, monitoring vital signs, obtaining essential information about the accident, while one person was doing nothing but holding tight pressure on the man’s neck, using 4 large, blood-soaked towels.
+Four emergency personnel were attending the injured man, starting IV’s, monitoring vital signs, obtaining essential information about the accident, while one person was doing nothing but holding tight pressure on the man’s neck using 4 large, blood-soaked towels.
 There was a lot of blood on the floor, so I told them to “type and cross match 4 units of blood as quickly as possible!”
 “What happened to him?”
 I asked.
-“He was stabbed in the neck by his ex-wife’s boy-friend, following a heated argument,” stated one of the nurses.
+“He was stabbed in the neck by his ex-wife’s boy-friend following a heated argument,” stated one of the nurses.
 “Let me see the extent of the injury,” I said, as I began to slowly remove the bloody towels.
-When I very carefully began removing the final towel, I could see blood beginning to escape very slowly from the wound.
-Upon complete removal of the towel, there was a sudden and cataclysmic gush of blood that that seemed to reach a height of 2-3 feet, and I quickly replaced the final towel and held the life-saving pressure myself.
+As I very carefully began removing the final towel, I could see blood beginning to escape very slowly from the wound.
+Upon complete removal of the towel, there was a sudden and cataclysmic gush of blood that that seemed to reach a height of two to three feet, and I quickly replaced the final towel and held the life-saving pressure myself.